Sam Walker

 Research

-I currently direct two projects.
-The Amittuq Archaeological Project builds on my doctoral research to explore how the archaeological sites of non-descendant Tuniit/Paleo-Inuit peoples continue to acquire meaning as valued components of Inuit cultural heritage.
+I currently direct the Amittuq Archaeological Project, which builds on my doctoral research to explore how the archaeological sites of earlier Tuniit (Pre-Dorset/Dorset) peoples continue to acquire meaning as valued components of Inuit cultural heritage.
 To this end, I work with Amitturmiut Knowledge Holders from the communities of Igloolik and Sanirajak to investigate Tuniit sites described in local oral histories that have yet to be recorded by archaeologists.
 This includes low density, unwalled occupational contexts that would be difficult to locate through archaeological survey alone, and that embody valuable dimensions of everyday social life.
 The project also examines evidence for Tuniit and ancestral Inuit interactions between the 12th and 14th centuries CE, contributing to ongoing debates on the “validity” of Inuit oral history for interpreting Tuniit lifeways.